bradenvanw/Librify---Test/README.md

-# Library-Tracker
+# Librify
-To track my books I own!
+A complex app designed to turn the books I own into a fucntionable Library!